saidatsanni/Simulating-Patient-Wait-Time-In-The-Emergency-Department-ED-/README.md

-# Real-Time Simulation Modeling of Waiting Times in the Emergency Department
+# Real-Time Simulation Modeling of Waiting Times in the Emergency Department (ED)

 This project focuses on the real-time simulation of the emergency department on a typical day using statistical models and distributions.
-This project provides insights into the process, waiting times, bottlenecks, proposed modifications, and recommendations.
+This project provides insights into the process, waiting times, and bottlenecks.
+Modifications and recommendations are proposed to optimize the process flow, reduce patient wait times, and increase utilization rates where necessary.

 **Goal:**